uclaacm/hothXII-workshops/intro-to-html-css-js/README.md

 ```

 ## JavaScript

-JavaScript is a versatile programming language that allows you to add interactivity and dynamic behavior to your web pages.
-It is commonly used for manipulating the DOM, handling events, and making web pages responsive.

-### What is JavaScript?

-JavaScript is a programming language that makes web pages interactive.
+**JavaScript** is a programming language that makes web pages interactive.
 It adds behaviors to websites like updating content, validating forms, and handling user input dynamically.

 ### Basic Programming Concepts